 To see a small gallery of before and after images of the work that has taken place at Le Petit Moulin click here

-In its more recent history the Mill was a restaurant specialising in Morrocan food.
-In early 2004 I saw the old Mill for the first time and fell in love with it immediately, even though it was run down and the gardens overgrown.
+In its recent history the mill was a restaurant specializing in Moroccan dishes.
+In early 2004, an English couple discovered the old mill and immediately fell in love with it, even though it was run-down and the gardens were overgrown.

-The building had been partially modernised by the previous owners in the 1970’s judging by the decor and bathroom furniture but it hadn’t been lived in for several years.
-Damp had penetrated the walls, floors and the very fabric of the building, and it was a sad cold place.
+The building was partially modernised by the previous owners in the 1970s, but had not been inhabited for several years.
+Damp had penetrated the walls, floors and structure of the building and it was a sadly cold place.

-The main stream which drives the waterwheel at the rear of the Mill, is to the west of the building and runs under the dining room in the house and is covered by a glass viewing panel.
-The mill stream is illuminated at night in the dining room, and makes for interesting pre-dinner and after dinner conversation as there is casual seating in the dining room alongside the viewing area.
+The main stream that drives the water wheel at the back of the mill is located to the west of the building and runs under the dining room in the house and is covered by a glass pane.
+The mill stream is illuminated at night in the dining room, creating an exciting atmosphere.

 For thirteen years, until 2018, the guest house was carefully and lovingly looked after and maintained by Manishia Forber and her husband.
 During these years, large wedding celebrations took place more and more often – in a noble marquee which stood in the park.